 Online bookkeeping, the practice of managing finance for individuals and businesses, will forever be one of the best businesses to start.
 Why?
 It’s a truth universally acknowledged that most people don’t want to manage their own financials or taxes.
 Online bookkeeping generates steady business with repeat clients without limiting you to a geographic area—you can from anywhere and service clients in a broader area.

 10. Transcription Service

 Transcription can be done anywhere, giving you ultimate control of where and when you work.
 There aren’t really startup costs associated with it, and there is consistent demand from journalists and corporate clients.
 If you can type quickly and have great attention to detail, you might want to consider starting a transcription business.
-Bonus: transcription is an introvert-friendly business idea.
+Bonus: transcription is an introvert-friendly small business idea.